dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 At the start of every dbt invocation, dbt reads all the files in your project, extracts information, and constructs an internal manifest containing every object (model, source, macro, and so on).
 Among other things, it uses the `ref()`, `source()`, and `config()` macro calls within models to set properties, infer dependencies, and construct your project's DAG.
 When dbt finishes parsing your project, it stores the internal manifest in a file called `partial_parse.msgpack`.

-Parsing projects can be time-consuming, especially for large projects (for example, a project with hundreds of models and thousands of files).
+Parsing projects can be time-consuming, especially for large projects with hundreds of models and thousands of files.
 To reduce the time it takes dbt to parse your project, use the partial parsing feature in dbt Cloud for your environment.
-When enabled, dbt Cloud uses the `partial_parse.msgpack` file to determine which files have changed (if any) since the project was last parsed.
-Then, instead of parsing all project files, it _only_ parses the changed files or the files related to those changes.
+When enabled, dbt Cloud uses the `partial_parse.msgpack` file to determine which files have changed (if any) since the project was last parsed, and then it parses _only_ the changed files and the files related to those changes.

 Partial parsing in dbt Cloud requires dbt version 1.4 or newer.
 The feature does have some known limitations.
 Refer to [Known limitations](/reference/parsing#known-limitations) to learn more about them.